-The Power of Metaphor in Counselling
+The power of metaphor in counselling

 The use of metaphor is such a powerful source for personal change in counselling, I admit this is a strong statement to make, how then can that be true?
-I will endeavour to evidence this claim in this article, and like a metaphor used by a client in a session this will change from one meaning to another, and give flesh to this claim.
+I will endeavour to evidence this claim in this article and, like a metaphor used by a client in a session, this will change from one meaning to another, and give flesh to this claim.

 The limitlessness ability of a metaphor is the essence of the journey a client can make to understand themselves.
-What may start as a very dark and painful metaphor can evolve through the client accepting its darkness and through this acceptance, which in itself can be a very painful process, to a light and hopeful metaphor for personal renewal that can prevail from what was once a dark and painful place.
+What may start as a very dark and painful metaphor can evolve through the client accepting its darkness.
+And, through this acceptance (which in itself can be a very painful process), they can transform it into a light and hopeful metaphor for personal renewal that can prevail from what was once a dark and painful place.

-I’m not saying that every client needs to use metaphor, and that metaphor alone is the reason counselling works, it’s just another aspect of counselling, and particularly in the Person Centred Approach, that can help clients in their struggle to understand themselves and the world in which they live.
+I’m not saying that every client needs to use a metaphor, nor do I think that metaphor alone is the reason counselling works.
+But, it’s just another aspect of counselling and, particularly in the person-centred approach, that can help clients in their struggle to understand themselves and the world in which they live.

 Find the right counsellor or therapist for you